vespian/check-growth/README.md

 # _check_growth_

-_check_growth is a monitoring check which can determine whether resource usage is growing to quickly (both RAM and DISK), and send the data to the monitoring system using pymisc library._
+_check_growth is a check which can determine whether resource usage is growing to quickly (both RAM and DISK), and send the data to the monitoring system using pymisc library._

 ## Project Setup